Irish nationality law: Partition and lingering imperial ties

 Resistance to the Union and desire for local self-governance led to the Irish War of Independence.
 Following the war, the island of Ireland was partitioned into two parts.
 Southern Ireland became the Irish Free State in 1922, while Northern Ireland remains part of the United Kingdom.
-When the Constitution of the Irish Free State came into force on 6 December 1922, any individual domiciled in Ireland automatically became an Irish citizen if they were: born in Ireland, born to at least one parent who themself was born in Ireland, or living in Ireland for at least seven years prior to independence.
+When the Constitution of the Irish Free State came into force on 6 December 1922, any individual domiciled in Ireland automatically became an Irish citizen if they were born in Ireland, born to at least one parent who was born in Ireland, or living in Ireland for at least seven years prior to independence.
 Any person who already held citizenship of another country could choose not to accept Irish citizenship.

 Under the terms of the Anglo-Irish Treaty, Northern Ireland was included in the Irish Free State on independence, but had the right to opt out of the new state within one month of its establishment.
 This option was exercised on 7 December 1922.
 The 24-hour period in which Northern Ireland was officially part of the Irish Free State meant that every person ordinarily resident in Northern Ireland on 6 December who fulfilled the citizenship provisions in the Constitution had automatically become an Irish citizen on that date.

-Dispute over imperial nationality status

 At its inception, the Irish Free State gained independence as a Dominion within the British Empire.
 Imperial legislation at the time dictated that although individual Dominions could define a citizenship for their own citizens, that citizenship would only be effective within the local Dominion's borders.
-A Canadian, New Zealand, or Irish citizen who traveled outside of their own country would have been regarded as a British subject.
+A Canadian, New Zealand, or Irish citizen who travelled outside of their own country would have been regarded as a British subject.
 This was reinforced by Article 3 of the 1922 Constitution, which stated that Irish citizenship could be exercised "within the limits of the jurisdiction of the Irish Free State".
+From the British government's perspective, any person born in Ireland remained bound by allegiance to the monarch.
+The retention of these constitutional ties, rather than a full separation from the Empire, was the central cause of the Irish Civil War.

 When Free State authorities were first preparing to issue Irish passports in 1923, the British government insisted on the inclusion of some type of wording that described the holders of these passports as "British subjects".
 The two sides could not reach agreement on this issue and when the Irish government began issuing passports in 1924, British authorities refused to accept these documents.
 British consular staff were instructed to confiscate any Irish passports that did not include the term "British subject" and replace them with British passports.
 This situation continued until 1930, when Irish passports were amended to describe its holders as "one of His Majesty's subjects of the Irish Free State".
 Despite these disagreements, the two governments agreed not to establish border controls between their jurisdictions and all Irish citizens and British subjects continued to have the ability to move freely within the Common Travel Area.